General Academic Requirements

 Human Difference and Global Engagement (DE) two courses

 Students must take two designated courses in the areas of Human Difference and Global Engagement.
 HDGE courses across the curriculum aim to broaden and deepen students’ understanding of human difference and to develop the intellectual and civic skills students require for participation in an increasingly diverse and interconnected world.
-HDGE courses may double count for distribution and cluster requirements.
+HDGE courses may double count for distribution and integrative learning requirements.

 Culminating Undergraduate Experience (CUE)